 All of us who meditate regularly develop our own little quirks and idiosyncrasies in our practice.
 I haven’t tested this personal theory but here is an example of one of mine and I would appreciate any comments you might have about your practice.

 As I have stated before, I do open eye meditation from the Zen school of Buddhism.
 That is, I keep my eyes open throughout the meditation and keep my gaze fixed on a single spot in front of me, usually an image in my iPhone meditation timer which I place in front of me.
 However, most people in our Western communities learn meditation in the traditional method with eyes closed.
-This choice to use the open eye method is however not one of my individual idiosyncrasies.
-But it does lead into one that I do have and that is, that I usually like to face east when I have a choice of direction, at least at home.
-Continue reading
+Continue reading “Meditation Direction”

 I awoke naturally, rested and calm about 6:15 am.
 Snug and warm in my sleeping bag, revelling in waking without the alarm.
 Eager to get up and go for a walk but given the darkness outside reading a little of Lama Surya Das’s “Awakening the Buddha Within” seems the better option.
 As is becoming usual his words lift my spirits and keep the course processes rolling.
 Pale dawn light starts to lift the darkness through the window so out of the cocoon, into warm clothes and off for my walk.
 It has been some time since I have been able to indulge in the pleasure of an early morning winter walk and I have been looking forward to this.